Rampal Singh (Madhya Pradesh politician)

 Rampal Singh (born 4 January 1956, Udaipura in Raisen district) is an Indian politician, belonging to Bhartiya Janata Party.
 In the 2006 by-elections he was elected to the 14th Lok Sabha from the Vidisha Lok Sabha constituency of Madhya Pradesh.

-Earlier life
+Early life

 He was also member of 10th and 11th Vidhan Sabha of Madhya Pradesh Assembly from Silwani - Begumgunj constituency between 1990 and 1998.
 He was again elected in 2003 and in 2013.

 He was a former Minister of Public Works Department of Madhya Pradesh State Assembly.

 He is an agriculturist.
 He is married to Smt Shashi Prabha Rajput.
 He has three sons and one daughter and resides at Raisen district.